cse110-sp21-group19/cse110-sp21-group19/specs/style_guide.md

 <hr>

 ## HTML
+- Name HTML files based on the page name.
+They must use the file extension `.html`
+  - i.e. `dailypage.html`, `yearview.html`, etc.
 - Keep styling out of html files
   - Exception: Element is unique, does not fit a style already defined, and the styling is simple (~2 style properties), then styling may be defined within the element
 - Give elements ids unless you have a really good reason to not include it